 The Three King's Shop--keeping giving simple

-Sherry grew up with one sister, but the extended family included seven and eight siblings per parent.
+5. Sherry grew up with one sister, but the extended family included seven and eight siblings per parent.
 Her family always made candies that went out to such community stalwarts as the letter carrier and the bus driver.
-Her family could not afford to buy many gifts, but they always had somewhere to go: their grandmother’s home.
-Now Sherry says she collects “lost souls” or people who cannot afford to go home for Christmas, like military singles, and the celebrate Christmas Day together.
+Her family could not afford to buy many gifts, but they always had somewhere to go: Their grandmother’s home.
+Now Sherry says she collects “lost souls” or people who cannot afford to go home for Christmas, like military singles, and they celebrate Christmas Day together.

-Sarah has a tradition of reading.
+6. Sarah has a tradition of reading.
 She has collected twenty-five children’s Christmas books, both sacred and secular, over the years.
 She wraps them and puts them under the tree.
 Her children un-wrap a book and read it that night.
 She adds that some parents even number the books so that if it is a long one, then they will schedule time to read it on the appropriate day.
 Also the first Christmas celebration Sarah’s family attends is the Christmas Viking Festival in Poulsbo WA which has St. Lucia coming on a Longboat with torches.

-Finally Erika affirmed it succinctly.
+8. Finally Erika affirmed it succinctly.
 She helped out with the Saint Nicholas Three King’s Shop at the SCCS Christmas Festival.
 This was a “shop” of gently used donated goods which the children could purchase for their families.
 Erika stood there amidst hundreds of donated items and said, “This is what I want!
 I want to do more giving and less buying–using what we already have.”
 Her wish came true because her sweet family came in when she was gone and bought Christmas presents for each other at the half-price sale!
 I wish you could have seen the joy and sparkle in their eyes when they were picking out their wonderful treasures for Erika, their Mom and wife.

 How complex we often make such a simple treasure as Christmas.